dharaneishvc/Web-view-analysis/README.md

 # Web-view-analysis
 Web view analysis
-web view analysis of time series data
+Web view analysis and Forecasting of time series data

+## Applications
+To predict the interest of people and use it for marketing.